STM32 #8: Binary, Bitwise Operators, Flags, and Register Control in Embedded C

 }

-Now it’s starting to look embedded…
+Now it’s actually starting to look like embedded…

 #include "stm32f1xx.h"